+European exploration and settlement began in the Mississippi Valley during the late seventeenth century under French colonial administration.
 In 1700 AD, Jesuit missionaries traveled to the area to preach to the local nations, settling at a small island at the mouth of the river Des Peres - about a mile south of the future site of the Kennon house.
 This mission was short lived and disbanded in 1703, although there is evidence that a few settlers may have remained in the area as late as 1723 [5].

-In 1767, Clement DeLore de Terget, a French-born man who had been given administrative rights by the Spanish Crown over lands in the area, traveled north from St. Genevieve, Missouri and settled just a few hundred yards east of where the Kennon House stands, at the base of modern-day Elwood street.
+In 1767, Clement DeLore de Treget, a French-born man who had been given administrative rights by the Spanish Crown over lands in the area, traveled north from St. Genevieve, Missouri and settled just a few hundred yards east of where the Kennon House stands, at the base of modern-day Elwood street.
 The settlement he founded would later be joined by French settlers from Cahokia and Kaskaskia [6].

 The parcel that The Kennon House occupies resides within block 88 of the original 92 parcel blocks, each 320 feet square, created by Delore in the 18th century [5].